Virginia Tech® home

 FIW 4114: Biodiversity Conservation

 Students select 9 credit hours of elective courses, ranging from Human Dimensions of Fish & Wildlife, to American Environmental History, to Wildlife Field Biology, to Fish Ecology, to Environmental Silviculture.
-For a complete list of elective courses, consult the Registrar checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).
+For a complete list of courses, consult the Academic Catalog.

 Who is it for?